-In addition to the Port of Seattle, the report notes Seattle-King County is home to a "dense web of shipping and logistics operations, homeport for a large share of the North Pacific fishing fleet, cruise ships, ferry routes, shipyards, seafood processing operations, NOAA, and various maritime support services."
+In addition to the Port of Seattle, the report notes Seattle-King County is home to a "dense web of shipping and logistics operations, homeport for a large share of the North Pacific fishing fleet, cruise ships, ferry routes, shipyards, seafood processing operations, NOAA, and various maritime support services."23

 The Washington Maritime Federation report as well as the Community Attributes, Inc. (CAI) Maritime, Manufacturing, and Transportation and Warehousing Strategic Analysis report prepared for the City of Seattle Office of Economic Development, notes workforce development is an issue for maritime.
 From its interviews and surveys, CAI found, "Workforce development and issues pertinent to both attracting and retaining employees highlight an increasing strain that is being seen and experienced across each of these industries by nearly all business owners.
 Many operators [in these industries] specifically called out workforce shortages, rising home costs, the lack of affordable housing options for their employees and difficulty finding housing near their place of employment as factors contributing to increasing workforce development challenges."
 The industry acknowledges its predominately white and male and is committed to increase racial and gender diversity.
-Among the industry stakeholder recommendations were "Raise awareness of existing workforce development programs and employers.
-Additionally, forge partnerships with industry to underscore the value of industrial jobs to individuals, families, and the broader community."
+Among the industry stakeholder recommendations were "Raise awareness of existing workforce development programs among employers and students while fostering better coordination between training programs and employers.
+Additionally, forge partnerships with industry to underscore the value of industrial jobs to individuals, families, and the broader community."24